janusheide/uppd/README.rst

 .. image:: https://img.shields.io/librariesio/github/janusheide/uppd
    :alt: Libraries.io dependency status for GitHub repo

-Update dependencies and optional dependencies in pyproject.toml files.
+Update dependencies and optional dependencies in ``pyproject.toml`` files based on defined match operators.

+This project aims to enable a similar workflow as pur_ does for ``requirements.txt`` files.

 Getting Started
 ---------------